stimulsoft/Samples-Reports.WEB-for-ASP.NET-Core-MVC/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
+* Add Custom Function to the Designer
 * Change the Viewer Theme
+* Custom Button on the Toolbar of the Viewer
 * Edit Report in the Designer
 * Export and Print Report from Code
 * Full Screen Mode in Viewer